Why choose Seven Seas Worldwide

 What size are our purpose-built shipping boxes?

 The two main box sizes we offer are Large, best for lighter items such as clothing and blankets, and Standard, which we suggest using for heavier goods — see below for their dimensions.
-Please note that to protect our drivers (and yourself!), we can't accept any box exceeding 30kg/66lbs, so you'll need to split the contents between two containers to reduce the load.
+Please note that to protect our drivers (and yourself!), we can't accept any box exceeding our 30kg/66lbs weight limit, so you'll need to split the contents between two containers to reduce the load.

-Also, see our Removals to New Zealand page for MoveCube® sizes.
+Also, see our Removals to New Zealand service for MoveCube® sizes.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches